Dwayne De Rosario: D.C. United

 D.C.
 United acquired De Rosario on June 27, 2011, in exchange for midfielder Dax McCarty.
 He scored his first goal for the club against his former club New York Red Bulls on his return to Red Bull Arena.
 On July 30, 2011, his double gave United a 2–0 victory over former club, San Jose.
 On August 6, 2011, he led United to a 3–3 draw against Toronto F.C. with his hat-trick.

 All three goals were scored while United played with ten men following an early ejection of goalkeeper Bill Hamid.
 His second hat-trick was recorded on September 25, 2011, as he recorded all three goals in the span of 9 minutes, setting another MLS record.
 De Rosario completed the season with a total of 16 goals and 12 assists over 32 games.
 Of those, 13 goals and 7 assists were made during his 17 games with United.

 On August 29, 2012, De Rosario scored his 100th MLS goal, in a 2–2 home draw against the Red Bulls.
 He was the seventh player to reach the milestone.

 Return to Toronto FC

 After having his option declined by D.C.
 United, De Rosario returned to Toronto FC on December 18, 2013, after being chosen in the 2013 MLS Re-Entry Draft.
 He officially signed with the club on January 9, 2014.
 It was announced on December 3, 2014, that Toronto had declined the option to renew De Rosario's contract.

-Brief retirement

-De Rosario announced his retirement on May 10, 2015, and that he would be taking an ambassador role with Maple Leaf Sports & Entertainment.
+De Rosario announced his retirement on May 10, 2015, and that he would be taking an ambassador role with Maple Leaf Sports & Entertainment, the owners of Toronto FC.

 Mississauga MetroStars

-In October 2018 De Rosario came out of retirement to sign with the newly formed MASL club, the Mississauga MetroStars; he later scored his first goal for the club in the MetroStars's opening match, an 11–3 loss away to the Baltimore Blast.
+In October 2018, De Rosario came out of retirement at age 40 to sign with the newly formed MASL club, the Mississauga MetroStars, as captain and assistant coach.
+He sought to earn his "A" coaching license while with the club and was approached by the MetroStars general manager after playing for the Canada arena soccer national team in March.
+De Rosario scored his first goal for the club in the MetroStars's opening match, an 11–3 loss away to the Baltimore Blast.
+The team folded before the start of the 2019–20 season due to issues finding a permanent home venue.